Unsettled | Future of Remote Work Report 2020

 We must begin this journey of addressing the future of work with an intentional mindset of holding nothing sacred, of redefining how trust, culture, communications and systems are built.
 It starts with strong leadership and management, but also requires a collaborative and co-created approach to our individual and collective future of work.

-If we do so, we face one of the greatest opportunities in the history of modern work to not only re-imagine how we can work better, but how we can live better.
+If we do this, we face one of the greatest opportunities in the history of modern work to not only re-imagine how we can work better, but how we can live better, too.

 A BRIEF FORWARD…